dschmenk/PLASMA/doc/User Manual.md

 ```

 #### Global Data & Variable Declarations
 One of the most powerful features in PLASMA is the flexible data declarations.
 Data must be defined after all the `import` declarations and before any function definitions, `asm` or `def`.
 Global labels and data can be defined in multiple ways, and exported for inclusion in other modules.
 Data can be initialized with constant values, addresses, calculated values (must resolve to a constant), and addresses from imported modules.
-Here is an exeample using the `predef` line from the previous examples to export an initialized array of 10 function pointer elements (2 defined + null delimiter):
+Here is an example using the `predef` line from the previous examples to export an initialized array of 10 function pointer elements (2 defined + null delimiter):
 ```
 export word[10] myfuncs = @exec_file, @mydef, $0000
 ```